MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/recommendations-org-change-management.md

 ---
-title: Recommendations for Organizational Change Management
+title: Recommendations for organizational change management
-description: Learn about change management and the role it plays when implementing Dynamics 365 Guides in a regulated industry ms.date: 03/21/2023 ms.topic: conceptual
+description: Learn about change management and the role it plays when implementing Dynamics 365 Guides in a regulated industry. ms.date: 03/21/2023 ms.topic: conceptual
 author: davepinch